Know more

 (coordinated by Frédéric Chauffour and Loïc Rajjou)

 A wide range of seed technologies are currently available (e.g. coating, pelleting, seed priming) or in development (e.g. cold plasma) that can be used to improve seed quality and resistance to environmental factor.
-How these can be complemented through seed technology innovations and their combination with biosolutions in order to increase crop yields and decrease synthetic pesticide use will be presented.
-Major technological challenges that need to be overcome in order to successfully apply biocontrol solutions in seed treatment will be discussed.
-Ongoing studies into mode of action, evaluating the effectiveness of these products, and developing formulations that are tailored to seeds and seedlings will also be covered.
+How these can be complemented through seed technology innovations and their combination with biosolutions in order to increase crop yields and decrease synthetic pesticide use was presented.
+Major technological challenges that need to be overcome in order to successfully apply biocontrol solutions in seed treatment were discussed.
+Ongoing studies into mode of action, evaluating the effectiveness of these products, and developing formulations that are tailored to seeds and seedlings were also covered.

 Philippe Rousseau (Independent Consultant & Board Member - Seed and Ag Businesses, France)